marczuka/Pewlett-Hackard-Analysis/README.md

 <img src="https://github.com/marczuka/Pewlett-Hackard-Analysis/blob/master/Images/outcome_2.png">

 Counting the rows in this table we get the number of employees eligible for retirement - <b>33,118 employees</b>.
-So the PH company needs to hire <b>33,118</b> new employees to replace the retiring soon staff.

 To obtain the number of retiring employees for each title we use the following query:
 <img src="https://github.com/marczuka/Pewlett-Hackard-Analysis/blob/master/Images/Query_3.png" width="600">